GFire-UAB/ZAFM/README.md

 2. **Alignment** of both maps by computing their overlap and forcing the same grid size and resolution.

-In the scientific article (DOI above), homogenization was performed with GDAL commands, but here it is implemented directly in **Python** for ease of execution.
+In the scientific article (DOI above), homogenization was performed with GDAL commands, but here it is implemented directly in **Python** for an easier of execution.

 ---